 - International Monetary Fund.
-2021.
-World Economic Outlook: War Sets Back the Global Recovery.
+2023.
+World Economic Outlook, April 2023: A Rocky Recovery.
 Washington, DC, October.
 (IMF WEO) - World Development Indicators.
-2022.
-Washington, D.C. :The World Bank.
+2023.
+Washington, D.C.: The World Bank.
 (WB WDI) - CEPII CHELEM database.
-2022.
-(CHELEM)

-Data from IMF WEO are used as a primary source for the period starting in 1980; if not available, data gaps are filled based on the other sources, based on data availability and the hierarchy described below:

-- 1) Data from IMF WEO

-- 2) Data from WB WDI for countries not included in IMF WEO for any year

-- 3) Data from CHELEM
+2023.
+(CHELEM) Data from IMF WEO are used as a primary source for the period starting in 1980; if not available, data gaps are filled based on the other sources, based on data availability and the hierarchy described below: - 1) Data from IMF WEO - 2) Data from WB WDI for countries not included in IMF WEO for any year - 3) Data from CHELEM for changes in the value of a currency unit in a given country.
+The resulting time series are referred to prices in real or constant terms.